rmarable/Ec2InstanceMaker/USE-CASES-TESTED.md

 # EC2InstanceMaker - Use Case Test Summaruy

-This document summarizes the use cases that this Open Source software project was tested against on June 24, 2019.
-These command line invocations can be applied in any AWS environment by pasting the command line into a shell, substituting your username, email address, and instance name as appropriate for your needs.
+This document summarizes the use cases that this Open Source software project was tested against.
+These command line invocations can be applied in any AWS environment by pasting the command line into a shell and substituting your username, email address, and instance name as needed.

 Notes: